Part 4: Finance, Technology & Investments

 AI Literacy for Executives: The Essential Skill for Revenue Leaders in the AI Era

-Who this chatper is for: Professional Leader Student & Educator COMMUNITY & FAMILY Author: Jeff Pedowitz Summary: Jeff Pedowitz argues that AI literacy is no longer optional for senior leaders—it is the defining competency of modern business leadership.
+Who this chapter is for: Professional Leader Student & Educator COMMUNITY & FAMILY Author: Jeff Pedowitz Summary: Jeff Pedowitz argues that AI literacy is no longer optional for senior leaders—it is the defining competency of modern business leadership.
 His chapter examines how executives can develop the mindset, fluency, and strategy required to drive growth in an AI-driven economy.
 Pedowitz introduces the Executive AI Maturity Curve, guiding leaders from awareness to application and advocacy.
-Through case studies and practical frameworks, he demonstrates how AI literacy enables more ethical, data-informed, and innovative decision-making across revenue, marketing, and operations.
-The chapter challenges leaders to go beyond adoption—to embed AI understanding into organizational culture, governance, and strategy.
+Through case studies and practical frameworks, he demonstrates how AI literacy enables more ethical, data-informed, and innovative decision-making across revenue, marketing, and operations. he chapter challenges leaders to go beyond adoption, to embed AI understanding into organizational culture, governance, and strategy.
 By reframing literacy as a competitive advantage, Pedowitz offers a roadmap for transforming leadership itself.
 His insights make this an essential contribution to the anthology’s theme of responsible, human-centered innovation in finance, technology, and investment ecosystems.
-Chapter coming soon → This chapter will be released as the anthology continues to evolve.
+Read full chapter on ASFAI.org →

 The Role of Artificial Intelligence in Finance, Technology, and Investments